jagadamma/Docker-Kafka-Setup-with-JDBC-Connector/README.md

 ## JDBC Connector

 ## Create a new JDBC Connector for timescaledb
-- Run the following command from the kafka directory
+- Run the following command to execute the connector script from the kafka directory
 ```
  ./jdbc-scripts/jdbc-timescaledb.sh
 ```

 ## Update the connector configs
-- Run the following command from the kafka directory
+- Run the following command to execute the connector script from the kafka directory
 ```
  ./jdbc-scripts/jdbc-update-connector.sh
 ```